Keith Carlos

-Keith Kasson Carlos (born December 19, 1987) is a former American football wide receiver and fashion model who became the first male winner of America's Next Top Model.
+Keith Kasson Carlos (born December 19, 1987) is an American former football wide receiver and fashion model who became the first male winner of America's Next Top Model.

 Early life

 Carlos attended Central High School in Bridgeport, Connecticut.

 College career

 Lackawanna College

 After high school, Carlos attended Lackawanna College.

 Carlos committed to Purdue University on February 24, 2009.
 Carlos also received scholarships from three other FBS schools: Kansas State, Rutgers, and Temple.
 While at Purdue, Carlos was initiated into the Nu chapter of Kappa Alpha Psi fraternity.

 Purdue

 Carlos's play netted him a scholarship to continue his football career at Purdue University.
 He was named a starting wide receiver for four games through the season in 2009.
 In 2010, Carlos changed his position to running back for the Boilermakers, after an injury to Ralph Bolden.
 Carlos went on to finish third on the team in rushing yards (337) and touchdowns (2).
 Carlos graduated from Purdue with a bachelor's degree in business administration.